 The Iberian Peninsula has turned out to be one of the most mysterious European DNA ethnicities.
 It’s the most popular topic on this website, and I receive more e-mail questions about Iberian ancestry than I do any other ethnicity.

-It seems likely that Ancestry and other DNA testing companies will eventually be able to distinguish sub-regions in the Iberian category, but for now most of us just get the general “Iberian” ethnicity on our ethnicity results.
+It seems likely that other DNA testing companies will eventually be able to distinguish sub-regions in the Iberian category, but for now most of us just get the general “Iberian” ethnicity on our ethnicity results.
 Some companies also report this region as “Iberia”, which is the case with Family Tree DNA.

 Here’s a fun fact: The Iberian Peninsula is named after an ancient people who the Greeks named “Iberians”.

 It is important to note that the Iberian Peninsula DNA ethnicity is very commonly found in people who live in areas that are not located directly on the peninsula.
 Keep reading to find out where people who have Iberian DNA can be found.

 So What is Iberian Peninsula DNA?

 “I don’t have any Spanish or Portuguese ancestors,” you say.
 Maybe you do, maybe you don’t.
 More importantly, you should know that it is not only people who live in Spain and Portugal that identify genetically with the Iberian Peninsula.

 It turns out that people in a large geographic area have “Iberian” DNA.
 According to Ancestry DNA’s reference population, you can find high levels of Iberian DNA in an area as large as the one shown below:

 The area that falls within the Iberian Peninsula DNA is shown within the “light blue” circle in the graphic.
 This means that people who live in Portugal, Spain, France, Morocco, Italy, and Algeria can, and usually do, show strong genetic links to the Iberian Peninsula.